Chief of Police - 113547

 Advanced knowledge of budgeting and financial practices applicable to law enforcement in the University environment.

 Highly experienced ability to take decisive action based upon sound judgment.
 Highly experienced ability to independently manage a large and complex organization with multiple priorities and limited resources.
 Highly experienced ability to effectively orchestrate the ongoing deployment of multiple employees and resources.
 Ability to take command in emergency situations including the ability to provide leadership to the campus community as needed.
-Demonstrated knowledge and ability to apply principles and concepts of organizational emergency management.
+Knowledge and ability to apply principles and concepts of organizational emergency management.
 Ability to apply all elements of incident command, emergency operations, center operations and emergency planning.

 Highly experienced in performing all aspects of police officer, sergeant of police and lieutenant of police functions.

-Highly experienced ability to supervise and train staff in the relevant and necessary aspects of their duties.
+Proven experienced ability to supervise and train staff in the relevant and necessary aspects of their duties.
 Knowledge of labor issues and other employee development and disciplinary practices.

 Highly experienced ability to operate computers and other relevant or specialized technology.